The PAK System Continuous Manufacturing Equipment

 - Inline buffer adjustment based on pH, conductivity, or volumetric ratio on inlet and outlet of purification stages.
 Pressure control for each purification stage.

-- Automated sanitization, equilibration, and shutdown.
+- Automated startup and shutdown, including priming, sanitization, equilibration, and storage.

 Materials of Construction

 Flow Kit: Nylon 12 with fused silica windows | Product contact materials meet USP Class VI and/or ISO 10993.